octobercms/docs/3.x/cms/tailor/introduction.md

 ---
-subtitle: Tailor the website content to your exact needs.
+subtitle: Tailor website content to your exact requirements.
 ---
 # Introduction